nighthawkcoders/python-pages/README.md

 ## Teacher Blog site
 This site is intended for the development of Teacher content.
 This blogging site is built using GitHub Pages [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
-- The purpose is to build lessons and distribute across different Computer Science sections (CSSE, CSP, CSA), a pathway that covers 3 years of High School Instruction.
+- The purpose is to build lessons and distribute across different Computer Science sections (CSSE, CSP, CSA), a pathway that covers 3 years of High School instruction.
 - The primary languages and frameworks that are taught are `JavaScript/HTML/CSS`, `Python/Flask`, `Java/Spring`.
 Read below for more details.
 - In this course, Teacher content is not exclusively developed by Teachers.
 In fact, many Students have been invited to develop and publish content into this repository.
 Their names will appear as authors on the content which they aided in producing.
 - This site has incorporated ideas and has radically modified scripts from the now deprecated [fastpages](https://github.com/fastai/fastpages) repository.